ipums/sysadmin-exercise-2019/README.md

 The sysadmin-db image build process extracts the relevant fields from the census data.
 It also sets up environment variables and loading scripts that are used later during container spin up by stuff built in to the MySQL base image.
 Database operations are deferred to this time to allow the MySQL base image to start up the database.

 More specifically, the sysadmin-db image build process (see `sysadmin-db/Dockerfile`):
-* Starts with [https://hub.docker.com/_/mysql](docker hub's MySQL image), specifically the latest MySQL 8 image.
+* Starts with [docker hub's MySQL image](https://hub.docker.com/_/mysql), specifically the latest MySQL 8 image.
 * Sets some environment variables used by the MySQL image to set the root password and create an empty ipums database when spinning up the image later.
 NOTE: Contains MySQL user names and passwords, so this is a security consideration.
 * Copies files from `sysadmin-db` in this repository to a directory `/ipums/` inside the image.
 * Briefly installs python 3 in order to run `sysadmin-db/ExerciseExtract.py`, which extracts the desired fields from the census data into a file that only lives on the image called `us1850a_extracted.csv`.
 This means that the data is baked in to the image.
 However, the CSV file is not loaded into the database until after a container is spun up from the image.
 Since python is not needed on the database layer at runtime, it is immediately uninstalled.